suejinkim20/data-matters-website-with-tinacms/README.md

                  ----------------
 ````

-Data comes out of the build process (as a result of code residing in `gatsby-node.js`) as JavaScript object for consumption by the UI. some fields are added during this build step.
-See Gatsby's documentation on [Customizing the GraphQL Schema](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/) for details on how this is done.
+Data comes out of the build process (as a result of code residing in `gatsby-node.js`) as JavaScript object for consumption by the UI.
+Some fields are added during this build step.

 For example, consider again the above instructor YAML, which comes out with the following structure.

 ```
-# instructor object - post-build
+# instructor object -- post-build

 {
   slug: 'selena-okon',